SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 "Note:
 "- The assignability is still not checked.
 This is done at runtime.
 "  In this example, it works since the dynamic type of the source is also of type i.
 "- An advantage of the CAST operator compared to ?= is that the operator enables downcasts in operand positions, "  which helps reduce helper variables. dref_1_i = CAST #( dref_3_data ).

 "If not caught, the following would result in a runtime error.
-"dref_3_data points to a reference of type i, the static type is dref_2_str is string.
+"dref_3_data points to a data object of type i, the static type is dref_2_str is string.
 "So, the downcast does not work.
 TRY.
     dref_2_str = CAST #( dref_3_data ).